k-seth/ClanRecruiting/README.md

 ###  Other useful notes

 - The terminal will log some output, mainly errors.
 Most issues will be configuration related.
-If the server crashes (you can confirm by your webpage will stop loading), type "rs" into the terminal and press enter, or follow the "Using Node.js" instructions above again
+If the server crashes (you can confirm by your webpage will stop loading), type "rs" into the terminal and press enter, or follow the "Using Node.js" instructions above
 - The node server can be shut down between checks if you wish.
 It only needs to be running to call the API
 - All program output is (now!) displayed on the html page, not in console!
 Hurray!
 It may be ugly, but it is better.
 For the time being, I still recommend having the console open (Ctrl+Shift+I) in the event of errors